Engaging higher education institutions across the nation to shape guidance and innovation around carbon offsets

 John Pumilio (Colgate University), and Meredith Rutherford and David Frostclapp (Cornell University) will present about how they are working to improve campus land management through a carbon lens, and demonstrate the impact of land on overall institutional GHG accounting.
 We will discuss their approaches, outcomes, and challenges faced.
 We will also consider implications for campus land management initiatives as a result of the forthcoming Land Sector Removals Guidance from the GHG Protocol.

 September 28, 2023: Selling: Campus Offset Project Development

 We will hear from Tracey Osborne (UC-Merced) about a land-based carbon offset project she has co-developed with indigenous communities in the Ecuadorian Amazon, and from Bob Koester (Ball State University) about Ball State’s campus-wide energy efficiency project, which has sold offsets through Second Nature’s C2P2 program.
 The speakers will share their victories, lessons learned, and challenges faced, followed by Q&A and an open discussion.

-October 26, 2023: Leveraging Teaching and Research to Contribute to the Offsets Conversation
+October 26, 2023: Leveraging Teaching and Research with Offsets

-Deborah McGrath of Sewanee University of the South, along with others (TBD) will share how they have used carbon offset study and curriculum development to champion workforce development, offset protocol improvement, research, offset project creation, and community co-benefits.
+Deborah McGrath (Sewanee University of the South) and David Vandermast (Elon University) will share how they have used carbon offset study and curriculum development to champion workforce development, campus sustainability goals, research, offset project or protocol creation, and community co-benefits.
 Followed by open discussion and brainstorming about how offset-related teaching and research can become more integrated and impactful.

-November (date TBD; recurring date falls on Thanksgiving): Higher Education’s Role to Influence the Offsets Ecosystem
+November 16, 2023: Higher Education’s Role to Influence the Offsets Ecosystem

 How do I join?